annargrs/blog/_posts/2022/2022-11-01-attribution.md

 redirect_from: "/attribution/"
 mathjax: false
 toc: true
-excerpt: "No, AI models that generate text or images are not just "taking inspiration" from their training data similarly to humans.
+excerpt: "No, generative AI models do not just get 'inspired' by their training data similarly to humans.
 For the humans it is both a cognitive and a social activity."
 header:
-    og_image: /assets/images/atribution-header.png
+    og_image: /assets/images/attribution-header.png
 ---

 <figure>